-- (1) The Association will establish and maintain a public fund. - (2) Donations will be deposited into the public fund listed on the Register of Cultural Organisations. - (3) These monies will be kept separate from other funds of the Association and will only be used to further the principal purpose of the Association.
-Investment of monies in this fund will be made in accordance with guidelines for public funds as specified by the Australian Taxation Office. - (4) The fund will be administered by a management committee or a subcommittee of the management committee, the majority of whom, because of their tenure of some public office or their professional standing, have an underlying community responsibility, as distinct from obligations solely in regard to the cultural objectives of the Dandenong Ranges Community Cultural Centre Inc. - (5) No monies/assets in this fund will be distributed to members or office bearers of the Association, except as reimbursement of out-of-pocket expenses incurred on behalf of the fund or proper remuneration for administrative services. - (6) The Department responsible for the administration of the Register of Cultural Organisations will be notified of any proposed amendments or alterations to provisions for the public fund, to assess the effect of any amendments on the public fund's continuing Deductible Gift Recipient status.
+- (1) The Association will establish and maintain a public fund. - (2) The public fund shall be used only for the Association's principal cultural purposes including those related to being a public museum and public art gallery. - (3) Donations will be receipted in the name of the fund and be deposited into the public fund listed on the Register of Cultural Organisations and with the Australian Taxation Office. - (4) These monies will be kept separate from other funds of the Association.
+Investment of monies in this fund will be made in accordance with guidelines for public funds as specified by the Australian Taxation Office.

-(7) If upon the winding-up or dissolution of the public fund listed on the Register of Cultural Organisations, there remains after satisfaction of all its debts and liabilities, any property or funds, the property or funds shall not be paid to or distributed among its members, but shall be given or transferred to some other fund, authority or institution having objects similar to the objects of this public fund, and whose rules shall prohibit the distribution of its or their income among its or their members, such fund, authority or institution to be eligible for tax deductibility of donations under Subdivision 30-B, section 30-100, of the Income Tax Assessment Act 1997 and listed on the Register of Cultural Organisations maintained under the Act.
+- (5) The public will be invited to contribute to the fund. - (6) The fund will be administered by a management committee or a subcommittee of the management committee, the majority of whom, because of their tenure of some public office or their professional standing, have an underlying community responsibility, as distinct from obligations solely in regard to the cultural objectives of the Dandenong Ranges Community Cultural Centre Inc. - (7) No monies/assets in this fund will be distributed to members or office bearers of the Association, except as reimbursement of out-of-pocket expenses incurred on behalf of the fund or proper remuneration for administrative services. - (8) The Department responsible for the administration of the Register of Cultural Organisations and the Australian Taxation Office will be notified of any proposed amendments or alterations to provisions for the public fund, to assess the effect of any amendments on the public fund's continuing Deductible Gift Recipient status. - (9) If upon the winding-up or dissolution of the public fund listed on the Register of Cultural Organisations, there remains after satisfaction of all its debts and liabilities, any property or funds, the property or funds shall not be paid to or distributed among its members, but shall be given or transferred to some other fund, authority or institution having objects similar to the objects of this public fund, and whose rules shall prohibit the distribution of its or their income among its or their members, such fund, authority or institution to be eligible for tax deductibility of donations under Subdivision 30-B, section 30-100, of the Income Tax Assessment Act 1997 or listed on the Register of Cultural Organisations maintained under the Act.